HIIT/mydata-stack/stack.md

 **Authors:**

+| Anette Alén-Savikko	Aalto University / Helsinki Institute for Information Technology HIIT
-| Nomi Byström  	Aalto University
+| Nomi Byström          Aalto University / Helsinki Institute for Information Technology HIIT
 | Harri Hirvonsalo      University of Oulu
 | Harri Honko           Tampere University of Technology
 | Antti Kallonen		Tampere University of Technology
-| Yki Kortesniemi	Helsinki Institute of Information Technology
+| Yki Kortesniemi       Aalto University / Helsinki Institute for Information Technology HIIT
-| Kai Kuikkaniemi	Helsinki Institute of Information Technology
+| Kai Kuikkaniemi       Aalto University / Helsinki Institute for Information Technology HIIT
-| Ilari Maarala 	University of Oulu
-| Ilkka Niskanen	VTT Oy
+| Tuomas Paaso          VTT Oy
+| Olli Pitkänen         Aalto University / Helsinki Institute for Information Technology HIIT
-| Antti Poikola 	Helsinki Institute of Information Technology
+| Antti Poikola         Aalto University / Helsinki Institute for Information Technology HIIT
-| Mika Rautiainen	University of Oulu
 | Samuli Tuoriniemi     University of Oulu
+| Sari Vainikainen      VTT Oy

 **Version:**

-| 1.0.0 (May 14th 2015)
+| 1.1.0 (March 7th 2016)
 | See updated versions from:[hiit.github.io/mydata-stack](https://hiit.github.io/mydata-stack/)

 \newpage

+**Notice**

+This document has been prepared by Participants of Digital Health Revolution research program and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

+Implementation or use of certain elements of this document may require licenses under third party intellectual property rights, including without limitation, patent rights.
+The Participants of and any other contributors to the Specification are not and shall not be held responsible in any manner for identifying or failing to identify any or all such third party intellectual property rights.
+This Specification is provided "AS IS," and no Participant makes any warranty of any kind, expressed or implied, including any implied warranties of merchantability, non-infringement of third party intellectual property rights, and fitness for a particular purpose.

+MyData Architecture defines the operations and APIs between the Operational Roles (Operator, Source, Sink etc.).
+Any descriptions or figures of the role’s internal structure or operations are for illustrative purposes only.

+\newpage

-# Part 1 - Introduction
+# 1. Introduction

+Applications and services collect increasing amounts of personal data about their users, and leverage it to extract valuable knowledge about them.
+This information can be used for providing new services and for profiling individuals, and the results are monetizable input for e.g. targeted advertising.
+Unfortunately, individuals themselves typically have little or no control over how their data is created or used.

-The simple core idea, the **_individual in control of their own data_**, is both a movement for digital human rights and an initiative for opening new business opportunities.
+This document presents the MyData architecture, a human centric approach to liberate the potential of personal data and to facilitate its controlled flow from multiple data sources to applications and services.
+The simple core idea, the *individual in control of their own data*, is both a movement for digital human rights and an initiative for opening new business opportunities.
+It responds on a practical and technical level to individuals’ growing demand for control over their personal data and to organizations need to fulfill the requirements of tightening data protection regulation.
 Though both of these goals can be achieved within the current legal framework, the lack of interoperable implementations has kept them mostly a distant goal - a situation that we now want to change.

-In this document we present the MyData architecture, a human centric approach to liberate the potential of personal data and to facilitate its controlled flow from multiple Data Sources to applications and services.
-It responds on a practical and technical level to individuals growing demand for control over their own digital identity and to organizations need to fulfill the requirements of tightening data protection regulation.

-Currently, applications and services collect increasing amounts of personal data about individual users and use it to extract valuable knowledge about them.
-This information can be used for profiling individuals, and the results are monetizable input for e.g. targeted advertising.
-Individuals typically have little or no control over how their data is created or used.

-MyData approach proposes a paradigm shift by introducing a human centric model that aims to give control of the produced data back to the individuals.
-The model is envisioned to liberate the usage of personal data by letting individuals to choose how their data can be used by third party organizations.
-The assumption is that individuals are autonomous actors and the best experts to understand the utility of data about themselves in different applications, and therefore the data will be put to best possible use for the benefit of the individual.

-In contrast to more relaxed data in e.g. social media services, according to EU data protection (and US), the processing of data concerning health is more strictly regulated.
-These characteristics make health data a good domain to research and develop MyData system models in various scenarios.
-However, health is not the only domain benefiting of the model - more casual data, e.g. personal interests, food and media consumption habits, can also be shared according to MyData model to help individuals have better control over service-specific recommendations, targeted advertisements and other applications that necessitate personal profiling.
-People might even be able to monetize their data themselves.

-The legal framework for protecting personal data starts with free, informed, specific and explicit consent.
+The legal framework[^1] for protecting personal data usually starts with a freely given, specific, informed and unambiguous consent.
 In order for their personal data to be processed, the individual has to make a conscious choice to give consent to the external organization to process data.
+The consent has to be withdrawable, readable by involved trusted parties, and it should be stored in appropriate place for validity checking by the parties using or providing person’s data.
 This is the exact premise chosen as key guiding rule of the developed MyData model.
-The implementation of the consent mechanism has been inspired by  [OpenID Connect](http://openid.net/connect/) and [User-Managed Access (UMA)](https://kantarainitiative.org/confluence/display/uma/Home) specifications to authorize sharing and use of personal data resources in the online environment.

-A central element in the architecture is the *MyData Account*, a place for viewing, managing and controlling the consents enabling the flow of personal data.
-MyData Account model makes it possible to execute lawful information requests cost effectively and in standardized manner.
-Model also empowers individuals to examine, link, re-use and constrain their personal data in ways that has not been possible with the prevailing paradigm of uneven collection and use of personal data.
+[^1]: In this document we use the upcoming EU General Data Protection Regulation (GDPR) as example and detail it further in a separate info box.

 The architecture aims to provide a standard for implementations that

 * satisfy the legal requirements for processing of personal data and, thus, prevents unwanted and improper processing of the individual’s personal data